yacobson22/rsschool-cv/cv.md

 ***
 ## About MySelf:
 _I'm 27 years old, I studied in University RANEPA in Moscow, for a specialty quality managment.
 But I understand, that I don't wont work by specialty, because it's so boring and don't interesting for me.
 I belive, that I can be Front-End Development thanks to this course.
-I love travelling so much, planes, and mountain ski._
+I love travelling so much, planes, mountain ski,and to visit theaters_

 ***
 ## Code Example: